smsadeqrohani/12mvp/DESIGN.md

 - ❌ Use generic `margin` or `padding`
 - ❌ Duplicate layout code (use layout components)
 - ❌ Write custom validation/formatting (use utilities)
+- ❌ Show blank screens during loading (use PageLoader/Skeleton)
+- ❌ Let errors crash the app (use ErrorBoundary)

 ## 🎨 Design Examples